microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/New-MgDeviceManagementVirtualEndpointOnPremisesConnection.md

 # New-MgDeviceManagementVirtualEndpointOnPremisesConnection

 ## SYNOPSIS
-Create a new cloudPcOnPremisesConnection object for provisioning Cloud PCs.
+Create new navigation property to onPremisesConnections for deviceManagement

 ## SYNTAX